Sleet-Design/Sleet-Link/README.md

 More info coming soon!

 But this could be your place to create a link page.
-Or page to directed to your website!
+Or page to redirect to your website!

 Try...